gaushi/admixture_scripts/README.md

 # admixture_scripts
-R scripts used for the admixture analysis
+R scripts used for making plots from results of the admixture analysis